-Against this general background of lower ethnic group incomes, Richard Berthoud ('Incomes of Ethnic Minorities', 1998) notes a wide diversity of income levels between different non-white groups.
-He identifies Pakistanis and Bangladeshis as being among the very poorest in our society for a number of reasons:
+Against this general background of lower ethnic group incomes, Berthoud (1998) notes a wide diversity of income levels between different non-white groups.
+He identifies Pakistanis and Bangladeshis as being amongst the very poorest in our society for a number of reasons:

-- family size tends to be larger than average
+- Family size tends to be larger than average.

-- unemployment is high among males
+- Unemployment is high among males.

-- economic activity is low amongst females
+- Economic activity is low amongst females.

-- lower levels of pay.
+- Lower levels of pay.

-(Note how you can use the mnemonic FUEL to help you remember these reasons).
 Indian and Chinese groups have higher levels of employment and, in general, their rates of pay - if not always household income levels - match white workers.
 Afro-Caribbean minority groups generally have higher levels of (male) unemployment, coupled with higher than average rates of single-parenthood.
 Berthoud notes that, although wage levels for men tend to be below those of their white counterparts, the same is not true for female pay rates.

-Platt and Noble's study of ethnic diversity in Birmingham ('Race, place and poverty', 1999) confirms Berthoud's general argument; they found 'Bangladeshi, Black Caribbean, and Pakistani ethnic groups are over-represented in the low-income population'.
+Platt and Noble's (1999) study of ethnic diversity in Birmingham confirms Berthoud's general argument; they found "Bangladeshi, Black Caribbean, and Pakistani ethnic groups are over-represented in the low-income population".